 Here are some useful tips to keep in mind while you’re hunting for the right person or studio to work with for the creation of your demo:

-- Avoid those more concerned with you paying than explaining what they will offer you.
+- Avoid people who seem to be more concerned with your paying them than explaining what they can offer you.

-- Ask to see a website, and copies of work they have produced in the past.
+- Ask to see a website and examples of work they’ve produced.

 - Make sure they can produce the type of demo you’d like to have and that it will be of the very highest quality.

 - Don’t work with a producer who is brash, forceful, or who claims to know everything.
 Producers who claim to know everything never know nearly enough.

 Study the script.
 Practice it.
 The better you know it, the smoother the session, the more believable you sound and the less edits you’ll need.
 Know your scripts!

 If the producer is a true professional, he or she will respect your diligence, address your concerns and be supportive—even if they disagree with something you propose.
 By the end of your recording session, you must be happy, because it’s your money and your career.